whatrocks/commencement-db/src/pages/2008-jk-rowling-harvard-university/index.md

 ---
-path: "/2008-jk-rowling-harvard-university"
+path: /2008-jk-rowling-harvard-university
 year: "2008"
-school: "Harvard University"
+school: Harvard University
-speaker: "J.K.
-Rowling"
+speaker: J.K.
+Rowling
-youtube_id: ''
+youtube_id:
 ---

 President Faust, members of the Harvard Corporation and the Board of Overseers, members of the faculty, proud parents, and, above all, graduates.